-2 Legal Form
+3. Legal Form

-The Bank was incorporated on 19 November 1987 as a private limited liability company and domiciled in Nigeria.
+The Bank was incorporated on 19 November 1987 as a private limited liability company in Nigeria.
 It obtained a merchant banking license on 31 December 1987 and commenced banking operations on 3 June 1988.
 The Bank converted to a commercial bank on 16 July 1999 and re-registered as a public limited company on 10 August 1999.
-The Bank's shares have been listed on the floor of the Nigerian Stock Exchange since 17 May 2005.
+The Bank's shares were listed on the floor of the Nigerian Stock Exchange on 17 May 2005.